Immigration Glossary

 Status

-• When an alien holding a valid U.S. visa arrives at a U.S. port, the alien will be inspected by USCIS.
+When an alien holding a valid U.S. visa arrives at a U.S. port, the alien will be inspected by the USCIS.
 If entry is permitted, USCIS will authorize the alien’s stay in the U.S. by giving either immigrant or a nonimmigrant status, depending on the alien’s visa category.
-Usually USCIS will issue nonimmigrant alien an I-94 card, or will place a permanent residency stamp on immigrant alien’s passport.
+Usually USCIS will issue I-94 cards to nonimmigrant aliens, and will place a permanent residency stamp in immigrant aliens’ passports.
+A visa is permission to travel to the United States and seek admission, once legally admitted to the United States an alien has immigrant/nonimmigrant status.
+It is possible to change status inside of the United States as well.
+For instance, an F-1 status holder may change status to become an H-1B status holder.
+Status determines length of legal stay and restrictions (especially related to employment) placed on an alien while in the United States.

 Stowaway